-If you are planning to travel to France with your family, your first thought might be of Paris or Provence, but you might want to consider a journey to the southwest of the country and the Dordogne region.
+When thinking about the best places to visit in France, your first thought might be of Paris or Provence, but you should consider a journey to the southwest of the country and the Dordogne region.
 The area offers a wonderful variety of experiences for families from prehistoric cave paintings and medieval castles, to stunning gardens and breathtaking landscapes.
 The villages are charming, the locals are welcoming, and the food is incredible.
 With all the region has to offer, visitors to the Dordogne will find themselves wishing their vacations would never end.

 Things to Do in the Dordogne with Kids

 Table of Contents